Our Favorite Holiday Chocolate Crinkle Cookie REcipe

 Here are the instructions

-2. In bowl one, whisk together flour, cocoa powder, baking powder, baking soda, and salt.
+2. In a medium bowl one, whisk the dry ingredients together - flour, cocoa powder, baking powder, baking soda, and salt.

-4. Place your chopped unsweetened chocolate and butter in a third (microwavable) bowl and microwave on medium power until melted.
+4. Place your chopped, unsweetened chocolate and butter in a small bowl (microwavable) bowl and microwave on medium power until melted.
 Keep an eye on this part and stir occasionally.
+You could make this step faster by planing ahead and leaving the butter out the night before so it gets to room temperature - but who can remember that?

 5. Whisk the chocolate mixture into your egg mixture until combined.
 Then fold in the flour mixture until no dry streaks can be found. *You’ll want to do all the mixing by hand here- using an electric mixer can make the final texture of the cookies too firm.
 Because, you know, science.
 Let the dough sit for 10 to 15 minutes.
 The dough is going to seem loose – it’s supposed to be.
 This waiting period allows it to firm up just the right amount.

-6. Grab two shallow bowls and put your granulated sugar in one, and confectioners sugar in the other.
-Divide dough into 2-tablespoon sized portions.
-(Here’s where the scoop comes in handy.)
-This dough is pretty sticky so you might not want to roll it in your hands.
-Use the #30 scoop or two spoons to form the balls then drop into the granulated sugar, roll to coat. transfer the dough ball to the confectioners sugar and do the same.
-Place the dough balls on your prepared baking sheets, spacing the balls evenly to give them room.
-We put 8-10 per sheet.
+6. Grab two shallow bowls - pie plates work great for this - and put your granulated sugar in one, and powdered sugar coating in the other.
+Divide dough into roughly 1-inch balls - this is about two tablespoons of dough.
+(Here’s where the cookie scoop comes in handy.)
+This dough is pretty sticky dough, so you might not want to shape the dough in your hands.
+Use the #30 scoop or two spoons to form the balls then drop into the granulated sugar, roll to coat.
+Transfer the cookie dough balls to the confectioners sugar and do the same.
+Place the dough balls on your cookie sheet, spacing the balls evenly to give them room.
+We put 8-10 crackle cookies per lined baking sheet.

 7. Bake the cookies, one sheet at a time until they look puffed and cracked and the edges have begun to set.
 Bake for around 12 minutes, rotating the baking sheet halfway through.
-After removing from the oven, the cookies may seem underdone between the cracks but fear-not.
+After removing from the oven, the cookies may seem to have a fudgy center between the cracks, but fear-not.
 Allow the cookies to cool directly on the baking sheet before serving.
 Then, yum.

 Previous